Table of Contents

 - Ensuring accessibility and cross-browser support

-- web performance optimization (faster loads, code-splitting, image compression)
+- Optimizing web performance (faster load times, code splitting, image compression)

 Back End: Logic, Data, and Integrations

-Back end development powers everything behind the UI.
+Back-end development powers everything behind the user interface.
 It manages data, rules, and connections to other systems.

 Languages & runtimes